visualizedata/data-structures/README.md

 * Klepman, Chapter 2

 **Weekly Assignment 9, due 10/30 at 4:00pm:**
-You will query data from the SQL database you have created, restructuring the data in the process.
+You will begin writing sensor data to your SQL database.

 #### Documentation: